- Article

 Taiwan’s ETF market already boasts a wide range of strategies, with new products on the horizon.

 Products that focus on dividend returns have proven very popular, due to the low rates on offer in local banks.
 Leveraged ETFs are also highly traded, as investors try to capitalise on buoyant markets in Taiwan and mainland China.
-When it comes to thematic products, ETFs with an emphasis on sustainability and technology are among the ten-most traded on the market.
+When it comes to thematic products, ETFs with an emphasis on sustainability and technology are among the ten-most traded on the market7.

 The strong demand for ETFs in Taiwan has created a steady a pipeline of new product launches.
 While local asset managers are already well established, foreign issuers are becoming increasingly active, with many coming to the market for the first time.
-In the first three months of 2025, half of the new ETFs listed on the island were by international asset managers.
+In the first three months of 2025, half of the new ETFs listed on the island were by international asset managers8.

 International issuers are expected to be involved in the launch of active ETFs and passive multi-asset ETFs, which were permitted by the regulator for the first time last year.
 Although these will be new products in Taiwan, they are a mature product category in overseas markets.
 International issuers with prior experience of operating active and multi-asset ETFs will be able to bring their broad experience in these products to release funds that stand out from the competition.